 You can order tickets online at home or arrange them at the hotel.
 But you have to do it if you don’t want to miss that place.
 With a ticket in your pocket, you will not only save time and effort but will be able to plan your day better.

 Another thing to remember is that the number of tickets to attractions such as the Sagrada Familia, famous and incredible Gaudi work, or Park Guell, for example, is limited.
 So, there is a risk that there will be no tickets when you arrive.
 If you know you’ll want to go to all the main sights, plan accordingly not to be upset on your vacation later.

 Do Not Spend Hours in Line to See the Sagrada Familia

-When Mark and I visited, we were pretty shocked what a mess was near the cathedral.
-We didn’t want to waste our time and energy on trying to get inside and be smashed by the crowd.
+When Mark and I visited, we were pretty shocked by a mess near the cathedral.
+We didn’t want to waste our time and energy trying to get inside and be smashed by the crowd.
 Our mistake was not to purchase tickets in advance.

 If you are not keen on getting inside, admire the cathedral from outside and then visit one of the three hundred churches in Barcelona.
 Many of them do not have any lines at the entrance.
 Also, try to attend Sunday Mass in order to get in touch with the culture of the city.

 NOTE: The tradition of the Spanish Mass requires that any worship starts with confession and communion, and everyone who comes should participate.
 So feel free to be late.

 Don’t Come to Barcelona to Visit Corrida De Toros